pmean/build-website/text/04/simpsons-paradox.md

 > is possible for someone with a, b, c, and d to have a lower risk even
 > though a study looking at d showed a doubling of risk.
 >
-> You have to watch out for Simpson\'s Paradox.
+> You have to watch out for Simpson's Paradox.
 A good example that I
 > saw published involved (if my memory serves me correctly) the
 > mortality rates of two countries: Costa Rica and Sweden.
 There was a
 > strong country effect, in that the number of deaths per 100,000 was